 Teddy Bears are known to ease the anxiety level of hospitalized children and to break the ice.
 The simple act of giving a soft bear makes conversation easier, and thanks to many generous donors, Bishop Anderson House has been sharing Teddy Bears for over 40 years.

-Our Teddy Bear Ministry provides age appropriate bears primarily to pediatric patients, but sometimes even adult patients at Stroger Hospital of Cook County, Rush University Medical Center and the CORE Center of Cook County.
+Our Teddy Bear Ministry provides age appropriate bears primarily to pediatric patients, but sometimes even adult patients at John H. Stroger, Jr. Hospital of Cook County, Rush University Medical Center, UI Health and the CORE Center of Cook County.
 Dianna Chu, a Bishop Anderson House chaplain at Cook County Children’s Hospital was instrumental in building this ministry of compassion and care because she knew that Teddy Bears are a tangible sign of love and hope for healing.

 We feel that our Teddy Bear Ministry is the portal to the greater mission of Bishop Anderson House: Advancing the well-being of individuals and communities where healthcare meets the human spirit.